 Instead, I want to share with you a far more interesting and relevant idea.

 Search Engines: The Holy Grail of Getting Listed In The Top Ten

 People constantly ask me essentially the same question:

 How do I get my website listed high in the search engines without paying anything to anyone, just using web design techniques?.

 Yet of course, times change.
+The web evolves.
 Nothing stays the same.
-For better or worse, everything evolves.
+For better or worse, everything moves, alters, adapts.
 And that's a good thing: constant change seems to help keep us all working better to seek out new ways of solving old problems.
 New generations add to or sometimes even flip the changes made by previous generations.